bmwcarit/MoCOCrW/doc/examples/example_asymm_crypto.md

 # ECDSA

-ECDSA only allows the choice of hash function used to create the signed hash.
+ECDSA limits one to choose only the hash function that is used to create the signed hash.
 The default value is `SHA256`.

 ## Verification (Default Hash Function)